aleshaleksey/fansys23/08-spell-list.md

 **Limitation**: A fiend will not be willingly summoned by an entity aligned to the "divine".
 In this case a caster makes a contested Cha roll vs the fiend.
 If the fiend wins, it can chose to refuse the summons or to accept it, although in this case it is in no way under the caster's control and is likely to attack it.

-**Upcast**: For every MP dice added (4MP dice for global), the fiend's level can be increased by two.
+**Upcast**: For every MP die above 5 added (4MP dice for global), the fiend's level can be increased by two.

 **Global**: The spell does not require concentration.
 Furthermore the spell can be cast in two ways globally:
 1. Like the "local" casting of the spell, but it lasts for a 1 week.